hbctraining/Intro-to-R/homework/Intro_to_R_hw.md

                - Remove the legend (Hint: use ?theme help and scroll down to legend.position)

-               - Change the plot title size to 1.5x the default
+               - Change the plot title size to 1.5x the default and center align

                - Change the axis title to 1.5x the default size